mikemaccana/solana-kit-react-app/README.md

 It allows you to connect a React app to a Solana wallet.
 It replace wallet adapter.

+> [!NOTE]
+> If you want to use @solana/kit in a React app, this is the repo you want.

-It is based on `@solana/example-react-app` wuth the following changes:
+It is based on `@solana/example-react-app` with the following changes:

-- Turned into a working standalone example repository using `npm` with all custom tools removed (no pnpm, no lerna, no turbopack, no custom eslint config).
+- Turned into a **working standalone example repository** using `npm` with all custom tools removed (no pnpm, no lerna, no turbopack, no custom eslint config).
-- Security warnings fixed.
+- Security warnings re: `process.env` fixed.

 ## Features